alfonsohdl/ahp/Project6.md

 ----------------------------------------------- PROJECT #6 ---------------------------------------------

-Project Overview:
+Margin Call Recovery Probability Model:

-· In this project, I will analyse my performance as a trader by taking a deeper look into my trading-record.
+· The project goal is to estimate the probability that an outstanding exposure (outstanding Margin Calls, pending to be paid/collected) will be collected within a given horizon, conditional on its current age and features.

-· The dataset was downloaded from my personal MT5 trading account.
+*“Given how long an account has had a margin call open, what is the probability that it will finish paying (i.e., settle its outstanding obligation) within the next X days?”*

-· The goal is to calculate my trading metrics and display various charts and graphs to identify opportunities for performance improvement.
+· The Margin Call Recovery Probability Model predicts how likely each outstanding margin call is to be collected in the future.
+It focuses on the remaining amount owed (GBP Outstanding) rather than the total initially issued.
+Every record in the model represents a specific MC’s situation at a given observation date, allowing the model to simulate real-world monitoring.

-A Jupyter notebook that contains all of the code ---> [HERE](trading_performance_analysis.ipynb)
+A Jupyter notebook that contains all of the code ---> [HERE](cox_survival_margincall_model.ipynb)

 ------------------------------------------------------------------------------------------------------------
  **DISCLAIMER**: My content is educational - It is not financial advise